-Purpose of the Program
+Purpose of Regional Programs

 The children, birth-to-21, who as a result of their low-incidence disability require specialized services, are eligible for support from the Regional Programs.
 Regional Programs work in collaboration with Local School Districts, Early Intervention, Early Childhood Special Education (EI/ECSE) programs, Families, and Community Agencies to provide specialized educational support for children with ASD.

 Autism Spectrum Disorder means a developmental disability that includes persistent deficits in social communication and social interaction across multiple contexts; and restricted; and repetitive patterns of behavior, interests, or activities.
 Characteristics are generally evident before age three but may not become fully evident until social demands exceed limited capacities, or may be masked by learned strategies.
 Characteristics cause educationally and developmentally significant impairment in social, occupational, or other important areas of current functioning.
 The term dies no apply if a child’s educational performance is adversely affected primarily because the child has an emotional disturbance.
 However, a child who qualifies for special education under the category of autism spectrum disorder may also have an emotional disturbance as a secondary disability if the child meets the criteria under emotional disturbance.

 The Oregon Department of Education in collaboration with STAR Autism Support, Inc., and Northwest Regional ESD is continuing development of a statewide network of Oregon Regional Autism Training Sites (ORPATS).
 The system of training sites provides a proactive approach to individualizing services for children with ASD.
 By building state and local capacity through a systematic training protocol, large numbers of staff can be more thoroughly trained in an efficient, research-based replicable model.